Emerson-MM-Filho/Login-With-Google-OAuth2.0/README.md

 ## How to run

-- Clone the repository
+- Clone the repository;
-- Run `npm install` to download all dependencies
+- Run `npm install` to download all dependencies;
+- Create an .env file according to .env.example
+  - Use an hash md5 in JWT_SECRET;
+  - You can create a credential in google in this [link](https://console.cloud.google.com/apis/credentials);
 - Run `npm run dev` to start the application.

 Finally, the application will be available at `http://localhost:9092`